About the Course

 - A clear understanding of marketing, financial and audit requirements for organic produce

 - Work placement experience

-- Research skills (MSc only)
+- Research skills (in particular MSc. graduates)

 The course is accessible through its delivery by part-time online distance learning and is currently the only specialised MSc in Organic Farming in Scotland.
-It is delivered in partnership with The Organic Research Centre.

 Dr Lou Ralph

 A degree relevant to the sector, or the candidate's assessed ability to benefit from the studies e.g. extensive relevant work experience considered.
 Evidence of English competence.

 For more information please download our course leaflet.